Causality-Based Scores Alignment in Explainable Data Management: Conclusions

-We have identified classes of BCQs for which {\sf Resp} and {\sf CES} are aligned, and others for which they are not.
-By analyzing the query syntax, we can determine score alignment as follows: \ 1.
+\ignore{ , as follows: \ 1.
 For a single-component BCQ, {\sf Resp} and {\sf CES} are aligned if the query has exactly one coincident set of variables; otherwise, they are not. \ 2.
 For a multi-component BCQ, the scores are aligned if each component contains only one atom; otherwise, they are not. \ When we obtain score alignment with this test, they are aligned for every instance, regardless of the presence of exogenous tuples.
 When we obtain non-alignment, there is an instance with exogenous tuples where the scores are not aligned. \ We can see that exogenous tuples become crucial.
 This is clearly illustrated by Example \ref{ex:new}. \ignore{For the query $\mc{Q}_{\sf RS}$ in Example \ref{ex:new}, there is an instance with exogenous tuples for which {\sf Resp} and {\sf CES} are not aligned (see Proposition \ref{proposition:ces_resp_2}).
-However, if an instance does not have exogenous tuples, these scores are aligned ().}
+However, if an instance does not have exogenous tuples, these scores are aligned ().}}

+We have exhibited a broad class of queries for which {\sf CES} (and also {\sf Resp}) and {\sf Shap} are not aligned.
+Our results require the presence of exogenous tuples.
+We do not know what happens in their absence.